SoK: Rowhammer on Commodity Operating Systems: Rowhammer Attacks

-\mypara{Page table update policy in paravirtualization} In Xen paravirtualization, each paravirtualized {VM} fills its page table entries with physical page frame numbers (PFNs) rather than pseudo PFNs.
+\mypara{Page table update policy in paravirtualization} {In paravirtualization, guest OS inside each VM is modified to work with its underlying hypervisor.} In Xen paravirtualization, MMU of a paravirtualized {VM} is modified to fill its page table entries with physical page frame numbers (PFNs) rather than pseudo PFNs.
 To isolate each VM, Xen hypervisor enforces an invariant that a VM cannot write its page tables directly.
 Instead, the VM must invoke a hypercall for page table updates.
 However, the VM is allowed to specify page frames that host its page tables.
-With this key observation, Xiao et al.~\cite{xiao2016one} can place {a target} page-table page onto a specified vulnerable page frame without breaking the hypervisor-enforced invariant.
+With this key observation, Xiao et al.~\cite{xiao2016one} place {a target} page-table page onto a specified vulnerable page frame without requiring much memory.

-\eat{ \mypara{Memory Spray} Memory spray\cite{seaborn2015exploiting} is a probabilistic exploitation strategy that takes page table entries (PT) as an attacker's target object.
-It sprays the physical memory with PTs.
-Each of the PTs points to the same physical file mapping.
-The attacker hopes a bit flip in the PT and makes it access a different physical page.
-Now the corresponding virtual address points to a page table with reading and writing access.
-So the attacker can read/write the page table to obtain access to any memory.